Movie List Monster Bios Aliens & SDF

 Among those is once again a noticeable layer

-of grain, slightly washed colors, and signs
+of digital noise in the frame, slightly washed colors, and signs

 of both artifacting and edge enhancement.